Table of Contents

 The average person needs about 6-8 hours of sleep to feel refreshed when they wake up the next day.
 If you find that these numbers are hard to come by, or if you are unable to string together at least 6 to 8 consecutive hours of sleep, you may want to look for a new mattress.
 Before you do however, it might be a good idea to talk to your doctor and determine whether your sleepless nights are in fact being caused by the mattress and not a change in medication, or an increase in stress in your life.

 For more information and tips about buying a new mattress, feel free to continue to explore our website.
-You can also visit us in store at WR Mattress, where we proudly serve the Surrey, Langley and White Rock area or follow us on Twitter and Facebook.
+You can also visit us in the mattress store at WR Mattress, where we proudly serve the Surrey, Langley and White Rock area or follow us on Twitter and Facebook.